Profiles of Leading Women Scientists on AcademiaNet.

 Search among the members of the Leopoldina for experts in specific fields or research topics.

-Main areas of research: Spintronics, nanotechnology, giant magnetoresistance (GMR effect), storage media, computer hard disc drives, Racetrack Memory
+Research priorities: Spintronics, nanotechnology, giant magnetoresistance (GMR effect), storage media, computer drives, racetrack memory

-Stuart Parkin is a British physicist whose main focus is the field of spintonics.
-When researching the interactions of thin material layers he discovered that the giant magnetoresistance (GMR effect) in many materials had practical applications.
-Parkin used this discovery to develop innovative read heads for computer hard disc drives and thereby made the high storage capacity of computers possible.
+Stuart Parkin is a British physicist whose focus is the field of spintonics.
+By researching the interactions of thin material layers, he discovered that the giant magnetoresistance (GMR effect) in many materials had practical applications.
+Parkin used this discovery to develop innovative read heads for computer hard disc drives and thereby made high-capacity computers storages possible.

-Stuart Parkin investigated extremely thin material layers like, for example, those used in computer chips in order to establish their storage capacity potential.
+Stuart Parkin investigated extremely thin material layers like, for example, those used in computer chips to establish their storage capacity potential.
 He showed how the GMR effect (giant magnetoresistance) could be used in practical applications.
 Parkin utilized the spin of electrons in his work.
-Spintonics uses this tiny magnetic field that is present in every electron for processing and coding information.
-The GMR effect occurs in structures that consist of alternating layers of magnetic and non-magnetic material whereby an external magnetic field is able to influence the direction of electrons´ spins and in this way change the electrical resistance of the stacked layers.
+Spintronics uses this tiny magnetic field that is present in every electron for processing and coding information.
+The GMR effect occurs in structures that consist of alternating layers of magnetic and non-magnetic material whereby an external magnetic field can influence the direction of electrons´ spins and in this way change the electrical resistance of the stacked layers.

 Parkin is currently involved in research focusing on energy-saving storage for the technologies of the future.
 He developed the “Racetrack Memory”, a three-dimensional storage medium based on spintronics with an even higher degree of storage density.
 There are no longer any moving parts in this storage system.
-The data bits are stored on nanometre thin wires made of a magnetic material.
+The data bits are stored on nanometer thin wires made of a magnetic material.
 The magnetic “domains” (structuring) are “pushed” back and forth within nanowire.
-In the future, Parkin also wants to develop switching circuits that function like the human brain, the circuits of which become stronger the more they are used.
+In the future, Stuart Parkin also wants to develop switching circuits that function like the human brain, where the circuits become stronger the more they are used.